What Are the Best Windows 10 Deployment Tools?

 Windows 10 deployment toolkit, as its name suggests, refers to software that is designed to deploy Windows 10 to other computers.
 That is, one can image Windows 10 OS to other machines regardless of same or different hardware equipped.
 Windows deploy tool generally will boot all target PCs from network which has to be set in BIOS.
 This also makes sense in deploying Windows 7 system image to different hardware or deploying Windows 8, or XP to other PCs.

 Apparently, reinstalling OS and necessary applications on each computer is not a wise choice when one plans to re-image computers on a large scale, performing Windows 10 business deployment in particular.
-These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work is added if you try traditional method.
+These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work is added if you try the traditional method.
 Therefore, Windows deployment and imaging tools will be fairly helpful when one needs to accomplish a lot of deployments in a short amount of time.

-Currently, there are three Microsoft built-in deployment toolkits and several third-party tools specialized for large-scale deployment environment on the market.
+Currently, there are three Microsoft built-in deployment toolkits and several third-party Windows imaging tools specialized for large-scale deployment environment on the market.
 If you have come across different machine restore, you may have heard of these products slightly.
 They are the Windows Assessment and Deployment kit (Windows ADK), the Microsoft Deployment Toolkit (MDT) and System Center Configuration Manager (SCCM).

 Windows ADK is a collection of tools including Windows Imaging and Configuration Designer, Windows Assessment Toolkit, Windows Performance Toolkit and a set of other deployment tools.
 These tools allow administrators to view image settings, policies, and add third-party drivers that they may need.